30 January 2018

 The novel was probably considered very risqué when it was first published.
 The young Clarissa, in flashback, has a brief romantic encounter with her close friend Sarah.
 But she is also very attracted to a young and somewhat demanding man called Peter.
 She ends up marrying a safer, more caring man and is reasonably happy; however an encounter with Peter on her party day starts her wondering what might have happened if she had made different choices.

-It’s not a film that caught my emotions, particularly.
+However, it’s not a film that caught my emotions, particularly.
 I could see that it was a high quality film, with great attention to period detail.
 As a piece of social history, it's excellent.
 And yet, I didn’t particularly enjoy it.
 That’s partly because the plot concerning the war veteran was quite disturbing, and partly, I suppose, because the Dalloways' lifestyle is so far removed from anything I’ve experienced.

 I’m intrigued enough that I may decide to read the book at some point, but I doubt if I’ll want to see the film again.
 It made a pleasant enough evening’s viewing; the rating of PG (PG-13 in the US) seems about right, although I cannot imagine it would appeal to anyone under the age of about sixteen.